rcl-ssl/docs/authorization/access-control-user.md

 ---

 # Set Access Control for the AAD user
+**V6.0.10**

-The Azure Active Directory (AAD) organization (Work or School) account that you use to login to RCL  must either be :
+The Azure Active Directory (AAD) organization (Work or School) account that you use to login to the [RCL Portal](../portal/portal.md)  must either be :

 - An 'Administrator' or 'Owner' to your Azure subscription
 - Have a role of ‘Owner’ or ‘Contributor’ to your Azure subscription

-If either of these requirements are not met, you will not be able to use RCL to manage your Azure resources.
+If either of these requirements are not met, you will not be able to use the RCL Portal to manage your Azure resources (App Services, DNS, Key Vault, etc).

 You may also experience an error message.